Vegan Chocolate Tahini Cookies

 Total: 15 minutes

-A chocolate tahini cookie perfect for holiday baking, mildly sweet and packed with healthy fats.
-Vegan, gluten-free, oil free and refined sugar free.
+These vegan chocolate cookies are perfect for holiday baking, mildly sweet, and packed with healthy fats.
+Vegan, gluten-free, oil-free, and refined sugar-free.

 Ingredients